-How do I factory reset my router?
+How do I factory reset my WiFi router?

 If you need to wipe all the settings - maybe because you've forgotten the admin password you set - then you'll need to find the user manual which will explain which button to press and how long to hold it for.

-Most routers have a similar hard reset procedure which involved using a pen or a pin to press a tiny, recessed button for 10 seconds or so until the lights flash and it reboots.
+Most routers have a similar hard reset procedure which involved using a pen or a pin to press a tiny, recessed button (as shown below) for 10 seconds or so until the lights flash and it reboots.
 Again, this may vary depending on the manufacturer, but most manuals are available online if you search for the exact make and model.

 A hard reset is your only recourse if you have changed (and then forgotten) the default admin password that's used to gain access to the router's settings pages.
 Without that password you're unlikely to be able to change any settings such as the Wi-Fi password or network name.

 When the router reboots, it should be just as it arrived in the box and will probably require some configuration such as your ISP username and password.